ProtonKicker/CoreYZ/README.md

 Why CoreYZ?
 1. Keep all motors active during print (save some cost and make the printer run more efficiently~)
 2. Better leveling with lying gantry!

+License.
+Let's go with CCBYNCSA for now.
+However, the files derived from other creators obeys the original license (eg. The snake oil toolhead)